lteresah/AMLS-GraphDatabase/Stage1/README.md

 <img width="300" alt="FSLRModel1" src="https://github.com/lteresah/AMLS-GraphDatabase/assets/165841286/ed927354-6721-4325-8b5f-16805bbce938">
 </p>

+The elements of this model include:
+* Object Nodes:
+  1. Ingredients
+  2. Precursors
+* Operation Nodes:
+  1. Mix (Make Precursors)
+  2. Heat
+  3. Rest
+* Relationships:
+  1. INGREDIENT_OF (Denotes objects being used in an operation)
+  2. CREATED (Denotes creation of an object node by an operation)
+  3. WENT_TO (Denotes an object being acted on)
+  4. EXECUTED (_Not shown_, indicates which user performed the operation)
+  5. THEN (Tracks the chronological order of operations on a specific object)

 Having found no _critical_ issue with this model, I proceeded to try and upload my excel file and build the database.

 Note: the database model will undergo changes over time including the consolidation of a couple relationship types and the addition of nodes, but the general idea that the majority of information should be represented by nodes while the relationships enable tracking of event streams remains the same.